Recorders in the strange world of Faustino Bocchi

 Tiny men clamber all over an enormous violin.
 Three of them attempt to drag the bow across the strings.
 One perches on the tailpiece of the violin, blowing a huge recorder, his little hand at the side of the window/labium area.
 Lower down, beyond his reach extends a line of nine finger holes, but two other men (seen from above) hold up the foot end: one trying (presumably) to reach up as far as the bottom holes (not visible), the other helping by blowing air into the open bore end!
 The would-be musicians seen here can also be found in Bocchi’s Parody Concert (see above).

 Dwarfs gather around a makeshift stage on which musicians (including animals), conducted by one of their number waving a roll of paper.
 A child and two birds sing; a monkey plays a cello, a child a lute, a cat a harp, and a mole a pipe (possibly a recorder).
 Above them, children play on a flying fox attached at one end to the tall building behind the stage and at the other to the base of a nearby tree against which leans a man on stilts.
 Pandemonium reigns throughout.
-Said to be one of a pendant pair.
+Said to be one of a pendant pair of paintings.

 Within the walls of a town a fête is taking place.
 Some of the citizens are cloaked, a couple are masqued.
 In the foreground musicans play lute and fiddles; one blows into an enormous recorder carried on another’s shoulders.
 Propped up on long crutches, a serenading dwarf stands on the top of a pyramid of dwarfs.
 Above him, the object of his pleas leans out of the window of an inn, watched by a companion in the shadows behind her.